St. Lawrence County sees continued reduction in virus cases, public health launches ongoing mask use campaign

 “Even with the reduction in cases that we’ve seen, we still continue to do more testing,” Ms. McGuire said during the Zoom meeting streamed live on YouTube.
 “So that is a good sign that the infection rate here in our county has been low.”

-A total of 207 people have been released from isolation after recovering from the respiratory disease caused by the novel coronavirus and three people have died as a result of the virus in St. Lawrence County.
-Five known active cases are currently being tracked by the public health department.
+A total of 210 people have been released from isolation after recovering from the respiratory disease caused by the novel coronavirus and three people have died as a result of the virus in St. Lawrence County.
+Two known active cases are currently being tracked by the public health department.

-As of this week, Ms. McGuire said one of those five people is hospitalized.

 So far, she added, more than 1,600 people in the county have completed a quarantine period in cooperation with the public health department, with staff and tracers making daily contact with people via text and phone calls.